iron-software/IronBarcode-Examples/quickstart/README.md

 }
 ```

-This simple command allows you to identify and decode various barcode formats from a single document, seamlessly and efficiently.
-The versatility of this method extends to an array of image and document formats including JPEG, PNG, GIF, TIFF, and PDFs.
-Advanced customization options are also provided to enhance the decoding performance.
+This one command identifies and decodes several barcode formats from a single document.
+It accepts JPEG, PNG, GIF, TIFF, and PDF input, and takes options for tuning decoding performance.

 For quicker results, you might consider tweaking the `BarcodeReaderOptions` to suit your performance needs: